 It is worth remembering that some of the markets can get very busy during July and August.
 However, the organic night market in the beautiful medieval town of Sarlat runs from the middle of June to mid September.
 It takes place on a Thursday from 6pm – 10pm.
 There are plenty of others to choose from.
 During the summer, our local evening market at Castelnaud-la-Chapelle usually takes place on a Monday.
 It seems as though you could spend each summer night of the week at a different market!

-For us, (and many of our guests) the main reason to visit one of the Dordogne’s markets is to buy the incredible local food.
+One of the main reason to visit one of the Dordogne’s markets is to buy the incredible local food.
 Here again, timing can be crucial.
 Produce on the stalls obviously various depending on the season.
 Love the taste of truffles, foie gras or walnuts?
 Then you need to visit one of the département’s markets in December, January or February.
 (Sarlat even has a festival dedicated to the truffle.)
 May is usually good for strawberries while poultry is typically at its finest from November to March.

 Our favourite Dordogne markets

 For guests staying at Les Milandes, the following local markets are well worth a visit.
 You could combine a shopping expedition with some sightseeing;

 This small town attracts people wishing to visit the Vézère valley and is also home to the Musée National

 Le Bugue on a Tuesday (and Saturday)

 An attractive town just a few kilometres downstream from Les Eyzies.
 There are good views of the River Doux.

 One of the most intact medieval cities in Europe located in possibly the most beautiful area of the Dordogne.